 Your home loan deposit is a crucial part of getting a mortgage that works for you – whether you are a first home buyer or making a property investment.
 The deposit is the amount you put up front for a home loan from savings or gifts.
 The more you pay now in a deposit to your mortgage adviser, the less interest you’ll end up paying over time because you will repay your mortgage over a shorter period.

 The Reserve Bank sets regulations on the housing market, including a Loan-to-Value (LVR) restriction on banks and lenders.
 As of October 2013, they placed a restriction on property investment by requiring at least a 20% deposit in New Zealand and 30% within Auckland City Council.
 This means that for many people who don’t have that amount of cash at their disposal, buying a new home may seem out of reach.

-But that’s not the whole story! iLender can still help borrowers who only have a 10% deposit, making getting a mortgage more easily achievable for first home buyers and property investors.
+But that’s not the whole story! iLender can still help borrowers who only have a 10% deposit, making getting a mortgage more easily achievable for first home buyers.
 In order to encourage housing development outside of Auckland, loan restrictions are lower if you build a new home or buy one off-plan.

 Where Can A Deposit Come From?

 The most straightforward deposit source is personal savings.
 We recommend using budgeting tactics to save for your deposit.

 Buying a house these days can be tough for younger workers and many first home buyers get help from their family or friends through monetary gifts.
 These can be used as part of your deposit to reach your 10% minimum.